-Specifies a selection string that is applied to all of the resource class attributes to determine which resources event_expression should monitor.
-The default is to monitor all resources within resource_class.
+Specifies a selection string that is applied to all of the resource class attributes to determine which resources event expression should monitor.
+The default is to monitor all resources within resource class.
+The resources used to evaluate the selection string is determined by the management scope (the -m flag).
 The selection string must be enclosed within double or single quotation marks.
-For information on how to specify selection strings, see RSCT Administration Guide.